Freeshea/FarmHelper/README.md

 ## Features
 - **Input Details Tab**:
-  - Allows users to input drop chance, mob count per run, and mob respawn time.
+  - Allows users to input drop chance and mob count per run.
-  - Calculates how many mobs you need to kill to reach a high probability (e.g., 99.9%) of getting the item.
+  - Calculates how many mobs you need to kill to reach a high probability (e.g., 90.0%) of getting the item.

+- **Input checks**:
+  - The input fields enforce strict validation: only numbers can be entered (and decimal point are allowed in the double-type field).
+If you enter a value that exceeds the allowed range, it will automatically be adjusted to the nearest valid limit (either the maximum or minimum value).

 - **Help Window**:
   - Explains how to use the application, available via a help button.